OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-dotnet-web.md

         {
             ViewBag.Name = ClaimsPrincipal.Current.FindFirst("name").Value;

-            // hello object ID claim will only be emitted for work or school accounts at this time.
+            // The object ID claim will only be emitted for work or school accounts at this time.
             Claim oid = ClaimsPrincipal.Current.FindFirst("http://schemas.microsoft.com/identity/claims/objectidentifier");
             ViewBag.ObjectId = oid == null ? string.Empty : oid.Value;

-            // hello 'preferred_username' claim can be used for showing hello user's primary way of identifying themselves ViewBag.Username = ClaimsPrincipal.Current.FindFirst("preferred_username").Value;
+            // The 'preferred_username' claim can be used for showing the user's primary way of identifying themselves ViewBag.Username = ClaimsPrincipal.Current.FindFirst("preferred_username").Value;

-            // hello subject or nameidentifier claim can be used toouniquely identify hello user ViewBag.Subject = ClaimsPrincipal.Current.FindFirst("http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier").Value;
+            // The subject or nameidentifier claim can be used to uniquely identify the user ViewBag.Subject = ClaimsPrincipal.Current.FindFirst("http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier").Value;

             return View();